yoeriapts/binary_puzzle/README.md

 - Each cell can contain only a 0 or a 1
 - There can be no more than two similar numbers below or next to each other
 - Each row and each column is unique
-- Each row and each columns contains as many zeros as ones
+- Each row and each column contains as many zeros as ones

 Some links concerning these binary puzzles:
 - http://www.binarypuzzle.com/
 - https://lovattspuzzles.com/2014/02/17/binary-puzzle-video-tutorial/

 ## Program execution
-clone the repo, then
+clone the repo, then;
 ```sh
 $ go build bp.go
 $ ./bp
 Usage: ./bp puzzle-filename, or
        ./bp -p puzzle-number
 ```
-Solve one of the built-in puzzles
+Solve one of the built-in puzzles:
 ```sh
 $ ./bp -p 4
 Reading predefined puzzle nmbr '4'